CAPS underfunding amid growing mental health concerns impacts treatment

 BY HAILEY BULLIS, ASSISTANT CULTURE EDITOR

-Mental health is a tricky and hard-to-navigate subject, and with national health trends on the rise, Counseling and Psychiatric Services (CAPS) is trying to help all students.
+Mental health is a tricky and hard-to-navigate subject, and with national health trends on the rise, Counseling and Psychological Services (CAPS) is trying to help all students.

 The use of mental health offices at universities has increased by 50 percent in the last ten years according to Dr. Rachel Wernicke, executive director of CAPS.
 This includes CAPS, which receives approximately $2 million per year.
 Ninety-six percent of this budget goes to paying 23.6 full-time personnel/trainees and 20 part-time workers.